isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

 single query may increase into the GB or even TB range.

-During this introductory period (for at least the next 6 months), all registered COSMIC users will be added to the isb-cgc-cosmic Google Cloud Platform (GCP) project so that they will be able to perform exploratory queries at no cost to the user.
+During this introductory period (for at least the next 6 months), all registered COSMIC users will be added to the ``isb-cgc-cosmic`` Google Cloud Platform (GCP) project so that they will be able to perform exploratory queries at no cost.
 (These costs will be paid by ISB-CGC, again with funding from NCI.)
-Please note that users who perform large numbers of queries and incur significant costs will be removed from the isb-cgc-cosmic GCP project and will be required to create their own GCP projects prior to performing additional queries.
+Please note that users who perform large numbers of queries and incur significant costs will be removed from the ``isb-cgc-cosmic`` GCP project and will be required to create their own GCP projects prior to performing additional queries.
+If you want to be able to upload your own data to BigQuery or save the results of your queries as new BigQuery tables, you will need to have your own GCP project.
 (All new GCP users are welcome to take advantage of the Google `free trial <https://cloud.google.com/free-trial/>`_ which includes up to $300 in funding to be used over a period of 60 days.)